FlowFuse/website/src/blog/2023/07/how-to-deploy-a-basic-opc-ua-server-in-node-red.md

 ## Fieldbus Model vs OPC-UA Information Model

 ![OPC-UA Pyramid](./images/opc-ua-1/OPC-UA-pyramid-2.webp)
 As of today, industrial ethernet fieldbuses dominate the field/device-level (level 0) and controller/PLC-level (level 1) of the automation pyramid.
 Fieldbuses such as Profinet, Ethernet/IP, and EtherCAT, employ deterministic, real-time communication, which is essential for mission-critical and safety-oriented automation tasks.
 [OPC-UA is most commonly encountered at the SCADA level and above (level 2-4)](https://tipteh.com/opc-ua/).
-However, [with the inclusion of Time Sensitive Networking (TSN) into the OPC-UA technology stack](https://www.tttech-industrial.com/resource-library/blog-posts/opc-ua-fx), OPC-UA can be feasibly used for real-time communication all the way down to the device level.
+However, with the inclusion of [Time Sensitive Networking (TSN) into the OPC-UA technology stack](https://www.tttech-industrial.com/resource-library/blog-posts/opc-ua-fx), OPC-UA can be feasibly used for real-time communication all the way down to the device level.

 Traditionally, fieldbus protocols transmit only raw data from field devices (ie, a float to represent a pressure, or a boolean to represent the position of a switch).
 The fieldbus data gets pushed up the automation stack layer by layer, where eventually it will be converted to a format suitable for IT systems to consume (such as OPC-UA).

 ![Fieldbus Model.png](./images/opc-ua-1/fieldbus-model.png)

 In contrast to fieldbus protocols, OPC-UA represents automation data in the form of nodes.
-The framework for constructing nodes is referred to as the OPC Information Model, and consists of pre-defined classes and methods that are programmed in the OPC Server address space.
+The framework for constructing nodes is referred to as the [OPC Information model](lhttps://reference.opcfoundation.org/Core/Part5/v104/docs/), and consists of pre-defined classes and methods that are programmed in the OPC Server address space.

 ![OPC Information Model](./images/opc-ua-1/opc-information-model.png)
-Devices can be described as objects with metadata as a collection of information that give a holistic view of the device, beyond simply the raw value.
-To construct an object, we can take different individual attributes associated with a device, such as the transmitter raw value, transmitter fault flag, and alarm setpoint, and combine them, similar to how user-defined datatypes (UDTs) are objects used to represent devices in PLCs.
+Devices can be described as objects that give a holistic view of the device, beyond simply the raw value.
+To construct a device object, we can take different individual attributes associated with a device, such as the transmitter raw value, transmitter fault flag, alarm setpoint, and combine them, similar to how user-defined datatypes (UDTs) are objects used to represent devices in PLCs.
 The information model also defines a folder structure, to allow devices information to reside in a structured hierarchy.
 Using the example temperature transmitter above, an example folder structure can be constructed as follows:

 `/Root/Objects/Calcinator 1 PLC/Temperature Transmitters/Tank 1 Temperature/Transmitter Value`